perslab/CELLECT/README.md

 git clone --recurse-submodules https://github.com/perslab/CELLECT.git
 ```
 The `--recurse-submodules` is needed to clone the [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) 'ldsc' ([pascaltimshel/ldsc](https://github.com/pascaltimshel/ldsc)), which is a modfied version of the original ldsc repository.
-(This might take few minutes as the CELLECT data files (> 1 GB) will be downloaded using git lfs.
+(Cloning the repo might take few minutes as the CELLECT data files (> 1-3 GB) will be downloaded.
 To skip downloading the data files, use `GIT_LFS_SKIP_SMUDGE=1 git clone --recurse-submodules https://github.com/perslab/CELLECT.git` instead.)

 3. **Install Snakemake via conda**